 Finding somewhere suitable for children is the number one concern for families taking a vacation in Pattaya.
 For a little more guidance on family accommodation read this post about family hotels in Pattaya.

-should I book a hotel room in advance?
+Should I book a hotel room in advance in Pattaya?

 When is the best time to visit Pattaya?

-Dry season, November through to May is the best time to visit Pattaya if you want good weather.
-The coolest – most pleasant period is November to March, when temperatures average around 26 – 27 Celsius.
+The dry season, November through to May, is the best time to visit Pattaya if you want good weather.
+The coolest—most pleasant period is November to March, when temperatures average around 26 – 27 Celsius.